 |4.||Third microbevel||0.5 micron Chrome Oxide (CrO) sheet abrasive on sheet glass at about 32 degrees.
 Again, the jig system ensures I start at the edge, so the bevel is also always about the same width and takes about the same time.
 This sheet lasts longest of all - many cycles of the 15 micron sheet for a single piece of 0.5 micron sheet.
 [Chromium is an alternate name for Chrome.]

 Chrome Oxide is also a very hard abrasive.
 It has no problems with even High Speed Steel, cutting quickly and wearing well.

 Rather than do that, you are probably better off using 3M Aluminum Oxide for the final microbevel.
-Tools for Working Wood sells it.
+Both Lee Valley and Tools for Working Wood sell it.

 |4.||Third microbevel||1 micron Aluminum Oxide (AlO) sheet abrasive on sheet glass at about 32 degrees.

 The abrasive is a very pale green colour rather than a deep forest green.

 Like the original 0.5 micron sheet, it feels smooth to the touch.

 It appears to cut faster than the 0.5 micron sheet, but the scratches it leaves are also not visible using the QX3 microscope.